replicatedhq/help-center/content/docs/troubleshoot/kubernetes/getting-started/how-to-run.md

 ## Support Bundles

-Suppor t Bundles are designed be be run when something is wrong with an application.
+Support Bundles are designed to be run when something is wrong with an application.
 There are no in-cluster prerequisites, but again, there's a client side kubectl plugin that's required.
 To install, run `kubectl krew install troubleshoot`.
-For instructions on how to get krew or for additional installation options, see thte [Collecting Support Bundles](/docs/troubleshoot/kubernetes/preflight/executing/) document.
+For instructions on how to get krew or for additional installation options, see the [Collecting Support Bundles](/docs/troubleshoot/kubernetes/preflight/executing/) document.

 Once the plugin is installed, you can generate a sample Support Bundle with: